‘Heartbreaking’ search for those killed in DC aircraft collision takes its toll

 Authorities were still looking for the helicopter’s black box recorder, Defense Secretary Pete Hegseth said Friday on Fox News Channel.
 Other factors in the crash, including the helicopter’s altitude and whether the crew was using its night vision goggles, are still under investigation, he said.

-Although some airspace had already been restricted following the crash, the Federal Aviation Administration decided to indefinitely bar most helicopters from using the low-to-the-ground routes that run under or parallel to the airport’s flightpaths, an official told The Associated Press on Friday.
-The official spoke on the condition of anonymity because they were not authorized to discuss the matter.
+Although some airspace was restricted after the crash, the FAA on Friday barred helicopters from flying over a roughly 6-mile (10-kilometer) stretch of the Potomac and parts of its shoreline, including over the airport, according to the Department of Transportation statement.
+The new limits exempt helicopters on emergency medical flights, active law enforcement and air defense missions, and carrying the president.
+They are expected to remain in place at least until the NTSB finishes its preliminary report.

-Military aircraft frequently conduct such flights in and around the nation’s capital for familiarization with routes they would fly in case of a major catastrophe or an attack on the U.S. that would require relocating key government officials.
+Military aircraft frequently conduct such flights in and around the nation’s capital to practice routes they would fly if a major catastrophe or an attack on the U.S. required quickly moving key government officials.

 The plane carried 60 passengers and four crew members.
 The remains of one of the three soldiers who were aboard the helicopter have been recovered.